katnaps/nixos-base/README.md

 ```

 ### Don't worry about creating a swap partition
-since a swap partition is permanent and harder to resize in the in the future.<br/>
+since a swap partition is kinda permanent and harder to resize in the future.<br/>
-> This repo's contains a configuration.nix that will create a swapFile which is much easier to change later in the future, within configuration.nix
+> This repo contains a configuration.nix that will create a swapFile which is much easier to change later in the future, within configuration.nix

 ## Partition structure
 ```